mrgarvitoffice/LearnMint-Ai/README.md

 # 🌱 LearnMint: Your AI-Powered Study Revolution! 🚀
-## Crafted with Passion & Innovation by **MrGarvit**!
+## Made by **MrGarvit**!

 <p align="center">
   <img src="https://placehold.co/600x300.png?text=LearnMint+by+MrGarvit&font=raleway&bg=220_30_10&fc=190_80_85" alt="LearnMint Banner by MrGarvit" data-ai-hint="modern abstract">
 </p>

-**Welcome to LearnMint!** The ultimate Next.js application meticulously engineered by the visionary **MrGarvit** to transform your study sessions into a dynamic, productive, and engaging experience.
+**Welcome to LearnMint!** The ultimate Next.js application meticulously engineered by **MrGarvit** to transform your study sessions into a dynamic, productive, and engaging experience.
 Wave goodbye to tedious material preparation and say hello to AI-driven learning that's tailored, insightful, and lightning-fast.

 With **LearnMint**, you're not just studying; you're minting knowledge with cutting-edge AI, all under the creative genius of **MrGarvit**.